oren/oren.github.io/adoption-programs/adoption-program-1/README.md

 Scale a mechanism quickly and improve it faster.

 ## Now What?
-Build your own bot.
-You only need to complete the first 2 tutorials to graduate the program.
+Start the program.
+You graduate the basic part of the program by building a simple bot.
+It contain 2 tutorials that takes a total of 20 minutes to complete.

 **Basics** - build a simple bot that you access from the command line.